Main Content start here

 Recent Developments

-• In August 2024, Aesculap, Inc., in collaboration with Christoph Miethke GmbH & Co.
-KG, received FDA Breakthrough Device Designation for the M.scio System.
-This non-invasive, telemetric device enables continuous, long-term intracranial pressure (ICP) monitoring through a fully implantable sensor for managing hydrocephalus.
-The designation highlights the system’s potential to significantly improve treatment for this debilitating condition.
+• In August 2024, Aesculap, Inc., in partnership with Christoph Miethke GmbH & Co.
+KG, announced that the U.S. FDA granted Breakthrough Device Designation for the M.scio System.
+This device is described as a non-invasive telemetric pressure measurement system designed to provide continuous, long-term monitoring of intracranial pressure for patients with hydrocephalus.
+The designation recognizes the system's potential to offer a more effective treatment or diagnosis for life-threatening conditions by enabling pressure measurement through a telemetric interface, thereby reducing the need for repeated invasive procedures to assess cerebrospinal fluid pressure dynamics.

 Key Market Players